Some games reward you for not killing your enemies.

 - Alpha Protocol gives you specific perks for sparing enemies and using nonlethal weaponry.
 Of course, you also get perks for mercilessly slaughtering everyone in your path.
 You can also form alliances with characters you spare, most of which will pay off in the ending.

-- Very subverted in Dungeon Keeper.
+- Inverted in Dungeon Keeper.
 Setting your enemies free will merely cause them to come back to fight you; in contrast, torturing them causes them to eventually join your side.

 - This becomes doubly subverted in the unofficial expansion Ancient Keeper - at times you actually need to capture enemies, heal and buff them, and release them - still as enemies - to win.
 It also adds another subversion, requiring you to play the Bad Boss and selectively turn your own minions against you at various points.
 (Certain creatures can do things while trying to hurt their master they can't do to an enemy Keeper.)